St Dogmaels – Tironensian Abbey

 The mid-thirteenth century was a period of prosperity for the abbey, related with closer control of the surrounding lands by the Anglo-Normans and the reconstruction of the castle in nearby Cardigan around 1240.
 At that time, the construction of the nave of the monastery church was completed, cloisters were erected in the mid-thirteenth century, and at the end of the thirteenth and at the beginning of the fourteenth century, most of the monastery buildings, the infirmary and the chapter house were erected.
 In 1291, the abbey’s income was valued at £ 58, indicating its average size by Welsh standards (by comparison, the poor priory in Cardigan was valued at only £ 16).

 In the fourteenth or fifteenth century, a significant part of the west wing of the abbey was rebuilt to provide better living conditions for the abbot and his guests, but during this period the monastery began to fall into debts.
 The abbot sent complaints to King Edward as early as in 1296 and 1317 complaining about the war desolation and too high taxes.
-The convent also had problems with attracting new members, especially since the mid-fourteenth century, when Black Death hit Wales, shrinking the number of monks in the monastery.
+The abbey also had problems with attracting new members, especially since the mid-fourteenth century, when Black Death hit Wales, shrinking the number of monks in the monastery.
 St Dogmaels never fully recovered from the epidemic.
 During the episcopal visit from 1402, it was found that only four monks, including the abbot, lived in the abbey.
 Moreover, they were criticized for their gluttony, not following the monastery rule, drunkenness and contacts with women.

-At the beginning of the 16th century, the situation of the convent improved slightly.
+At the beginning of the 16th century, the situation of the abbey improved slightly.
 The ruined church presbytery was renovated, the northern transept rebuilt in late gothic style, and the number of monks increased to six.
-Despite the gradual and slow improvement, due to the progressive Reformation, in 1536 the abbey was dissolved, like all other convents in the country, which according to Henry VIII’s order did not achieve an annual income of more than £ 200 (St Dogmaels had only £ 87 annual profit).
+Despite the gradual and slow improvement, due to the progressive Reformation, in 1536 the abbey was dissolved, like all other monasteries in the country, which according to Henry VIII’s order did not achieve an annual income of more than £ 200 (St Dogmaels had only £ 87 annual profit).
 Only eight monks and an abbot lived in the monastery at that time.
 Most of the abbey was rented to John Bradshaw of Presteigne in Radnorshire, who built a residence within it.
 For its construction, he used stones from the monastery buildings, which contributed to its rapid fall into total ruin.

 Architecture